 Product roadmaps are living, visual documents that convey the strategic direction of a product.
 These high-level summaries bring all the moving pieces involved with product management and product development together.
 They convey both aspirations (through the product vision) and plans (through initiatives) while also connecting product strategy to company strategy.
-In this product roadmap guide, learn how to craft a roadmap that effectively communicates the “why” behind what you’re building.
+When done effectively, product roadmaps communicate the “why” behind what you’re building.

 Product Strategy and your Roadmap

-Setting the vision and strategic goals for the product—and, more importantly, getting alignment on these with your stakeholders—are the first steps to creating a successful roadmap.
+Setting the vision and strategic goals for the product — and, more importantly, getting alignment on these with your stakeholders — are the first steps to creating a successful roadmap.
 After all, if you don’t really know where you’re trying to go or why, how will you come up with a plan for getting there?
 And if you can’t get your team to rally behind the plan, how will you make progress toward it?

 Developing Product Initiatives

-Armed with a powerful product vision and a set of strategic objectives that align with both that vision and organization-wide goals, you can start thinking about the roadmap itself.
-Namely, which initiatives belong on the roadmap and where they belong relative to one another.
+Armed with a powerful product vision and a set of strategic objectives that align with both, the vision and organization-wide goals, you can start thinking about the roadmap itself.
+Namely, which product initiatives belong on the roadmap and where they belong relative to one another.

 Prioritizing Initiatives on the Roadmap